aborroy/alfresco-genai/README.md

   * `genai:promptable` aspect is used to store the `question` provided by the user and the `answer` generated with AI
   * `genai:classifiable` aspect is used to store the list of terms available for the AI to classify a document.
 It should be applied to a folder
   * `genai:classified` aspect is used to store the term selected by the AI.
 It should be applied to a document
+  * `genai:descriptable` aspect is used to store the description generated with AI.
+It should be applied to a picture

 * Forms and configuration to handle custom Content Model from Share are available in [genai-model-share](alfresco-ai/alfresco-ai-model/genai-model-share)